kriskuiper/web-app-from-scratch-1920/README.md

 - [ ] Make it a Progressive Web App
 - [ ] Make the project use it's own virtual DOM
 - [ ] Make it server-side rendered
+- [ ] Add more interaction diagrams to make it even clearer how the app works